Irregular Hodge numbers of Frenkel--Gross connections: The irregular Hodge numbers of Frenkel--Gross connections

 \subsection{Recollections on rescalable integrable mixed twistor \texorpdfstring{$\scr{D}$}{D}-modules}

 Recall from the introduction that we have for any complex algebraic variety $M$ the abelian category $\mathrm{MHM}(M,\dR)$ of \textit{mixed Hodge modules} on $M$ with coefficients in $\dR$, which is the category of $\dR$-polarized mixed Hodge structures if $M$ is a point.
-It comes with a forgetful functor, sending a mixed Hodge module to its underlying regular holonomic $\scr{D}_M$-module.
-Furthermore, this forgetful functor induces a forgetful functor on the bounded derived categories $D^b(\mathrm{MHM}(M),\dR) \to D^b_h(\scr{D}_M)$, which is compatible with the six functor formalism (in the sense explained in the introduction).
+Recall also that we have a forgetful functor $\mathrm{MHM}(M,\dR) \to \scr{D}_M$ (and an induced functor between the respective derived categories) compatible with the six functor formalism on both sides.